IbLahlou/IbLahlou.github.io/_posts/2025-12-14-physics-informed-feature-engineering.md

 ]
 ```

-Train with the suitable regressor model.
+Train with any suited regressor model.
 Physical features improve interpretability and generalization.

 ---